xbankov/dicom_webapp/README.md

 ### Future Work

-- implement dynamic thresholding techniques to improve accuracy for different types o DICOM images
+- implement dynamic thresholding techniques to improve accuracy for different types of DICOM images
 - advanced dicom processing using neural netword (nnunet, other semantic segmantation networks, image registration, etc ...)
 - user-friendly DICOM viewer for enhanced user interaction ( borrowing from 3Dslicer)
-- Implementing anomaly detection, is a potential future improvement.
+- Implementing anomaly detection, is another potential future improvement.
+- Removing CT table (part of my master thesis at DKFZ)

 ### Not Implemented But Thought Of

-- Test for validity of dicom metadata AND data, like intensities in pixel_array check or spacing check.
+- Tests for validity of dicom metadata AND data, like intensities in pixel_array check or spacing check.
-- test for the not .dcm files, e.g. (.txt)
+- tests for the not .dcm files, e.g. (.txt)
--
+- tests for the actual content of the CT scan